 I wanted to do a cake for my first post and as it was going to be on my birthday I started to think about what cake I would want.
 What would my dream birthday cake be?
 Well this is what I came up with!

 This chocolate cake recipe is the moistest chocolate cake ever!
 It just melts in the mouth and it has an amazing chocolate flavour.
 I’ve made a lot of different chocolate cakes but this one is by far my favourite.
 When I started thinking about what my dream birthday cake would be I knew straight away it would be based around this cake.

 Next I started to think what I wanted to fill my cake with.
 Peanut butter is one of my favourite favours and the icing I’ve used in this cake is from Taming Twins Ultimate Snickers Cake.
 I’ve made this cake from Taming twins more than once and the icing is just the best peanut butter icing I’ve ever tasted!
 It had to go in my cake.
 I have added extra peanut butter to mine and changed it to crunchy peanut butter for a little extra texture.

 Once I had chosen peanut butter for the flavour I just knew it would have to have anything Reece’s that I could find.
 On this cake I’ve included Reece’s peanut butter cups, Reece’s nut bars, Reece’s pieces and this amazing Reece’s ice cream topping that I found in Tesco.

-I bought the cake topper from ebay from personalised by post 1 I really love it and think it looks great on the cake.
+I bought the cake topper from ebay from personalised by post 1 (this is no longer available online) I really love it and think it looks great on the cake.
 You can get it in loads of different colours and ages.
 I chose green as it’s my favourite colour.

 So that’s it!
 My dream birthday cake.
 I hope you like it and if you have any questions or comments please leave them below.
 I’d love to hear what you think!